hoodaajay99/cryptography-openssl-kernel-crypto/scripts/Course-Introduction.md

-## Welcome
-- About Me
-- What you will learn in this course
-- What are the basic prerequisites to understand this course
-- Why you should take up this Course

-## Introduction to Cryptography
+## Cryptography Introduction
 - What is Cryptography
-- History of Cryptography
+- Brief History of Cryptography
-- Types of Cryptography
+- Primary functions of cryptography

-## Cryptography Concepts
+- Steganography
+- Basic Communication Model
-- What are Ciphers?
+- What are Ciphers
 - Codes vs Ciphers
 - Block vs Stream Ciphers
 - What are Hashing Algorithms?
 - Different Hashing Algorithms
 - Hashing & Authentication
-- Basic Communication Model
 - Encryption Algorithms or Ciphers
 - Symmetric and Asymmetric Cryptography
 - Public Key Cryptography